sqlparser/sqlflow_public/databases/oracle/readme.md

 ![Grabit Oracle UI 2 database](grabit-oracle-2-database.png)

 - Set the database parameters.
-In this example, we only discover the data lineage in HR database, and SYS database the excluded.
+In this example, we only discover the data lineage in HR schema, and SYS schema the excluded.

 ![Grabit Oracle UI 3 database parameters](grabit-oracle-3-database-parameters.png)